MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 ~~~
 python3 mjo_gui.py -g no -c input_config.yml

-(there will be a list of options to choose which diagnostics to run specify using the numbers followed by commas)
+(there will be a list of options to choose from, specify with number followed by comma like below.)
 (example: 1,2,3)

 ~~~

 Below is an example of the input configuration file.

 <img width="863" alt="Screenshot 2024-07-31 at 2 50 11 PM" src="https://github.com/user-attachments/assets/4cf236a3-a9b6-4171-af74-ddc1b59e1439">